ABRG-Models/morphologica/README.coding.md

 the attribute ```Visual::readyToFinish``` is set to true and this loop will be exited.

+### A VisualModel example: morph::TriangleVisual

-The example code above is adapted from [examples/tri.cpp](https://github.com/ABRG-Models/morphologica/blob/main/examples/tri.cpp).
+The example code in the introduction is adapted from [examples/tri.cpp](https://github.com/ABRG-Models/morphologica/blob/main/examples/tri.cpp).
 The program window looks like this: